GinevraLazzeri/project-site-/another-page.md

 ---
 layout: default
-title: Cocktail Dress - Methodology
+title: Cocktail Dress
-description: This is just another page
+description: New Triple 1 & 2
 ---

-## Welcome to another page

-_yay_
+## Methodology

 We started our project by browsing different **ArCo's ontologies**.
 We chose the “Clothing Description Ontology” as the main subject of our work.
 We used **Wikidata** to discover the existing types of clothing on the platform (ex. vestito da sera, vestito da ballo, abito da cocktail...).